josgiac/NumDer/README.md

 # DerFun
 [y] = DerFun(x,type,DerOrd) is the derivative of Fun of order DerOrd.
 # References

+[1] N. Egidi, J. Giacomini, P. Maponi, M. Yousse,
+"An FFT method for the numerical differentiation", Applied Mathematics and Computation, 445:127856, 2023.

+[2] N. Egidi, P. Maponi,
+"A spectral method for the solution of boundary value problems", Applied Mathematics and Computation, 409, 2021.

-[] N. Egidi, P. Maponi,
+[3] N. Egidi, P. Maponi,
-"The singular value expansion of the Volterra integral equation associated to a numerical differentiation problem", Journal of Mathematical Analysis and Applications, 460, 656-681, 2018.

-@article{EGMA1,
- author = " Nadaniela Egidi and Pierluigi Maponi ",
- title = "An {SVE} Approach for the Numerical Solution of Ordinary Differential Equations", year = "2020", journal = "Sergeyev Y., Kvasov D. (eds) Numerical Computations: Theory and Algorithms.
+"An SVE Approach for the Numerical Solution of Ordinary Differential Equations", Sergeyev Y., Kvasov D. (eds) Numerical Computations: Theory and Algorithms.
 NUMTA 2019.
-Lecture Notes in Computer Science, Springer, Cham", volume = "11973 ", pages = "70--85"
+Lecture Notes in Computer Science, Springer, Cham, 11973:70-85, 2020.
-}

-@article{EGMA2,
- author = " Nadaniela Egidi and Pierluigi Maponi ",
- title = "A spectral method for the solution of boundary value problems", year = "2021", journal = "Applied Mathematics and Computation", volume = "409"
-}

-@article{EGMA3,
- author = " Nadaniela Egidi and Josephin Giacomini and Pierluigi Maponi and Michael Youssef", title = "An {FFT} method for the numerical differentiation", year = "2023", journal = "Applied Mathematics and Computation", volume = "445", pages = "127856"
-}
+[4] N. Egidi, P. Maponi,
+"The singular value expansion of the Volterra integral equation associated to a numerical differentiation problem", Journal of Mathematical Analysis and Applications, 460:656-681, 2018.